The only thing left to do now…decide where you’re going to go first.

 The beauty about this predicament is that you can literally go anywhere you want.
 On the other hand, you have over 200 countries to choose from.

-In the following guide, you will learn how to pick a good first country and find a list of the top three countries for beginner backpackers.
+In the following guide, you will learn how to pick a good first country and find a list of the best countries for beginner backpackers.

 Where To Begin Your Backpacking Adventure